Skip to Content

 This action will also enable event listening on any listening activities that it contains, as indicated by the color of the listener icon in the top right of the activity:

-• A gray listener icon listener disabled indicates listening is not enabled for this activity.
+• A gray listener icon indicates listening is not enabled for this activity.

 Disabling event listening in an operation also disables event listening on any listening activities that it contains.
 Events received but not yet processed when listening is disabled are not lost and are processed as normal.

-Management Console Projects Page
+Management Console Projects page

 Once an operation with a listener activity is deployed, the operation and its listening activities are displayed on the Management Console Projects page in the Listeners tab: